 Setting Safe Boundaries

 You will likely need to set boundaries to get your behavior under control.
 By setting personal boundaries, you use your agency to temporarily limit certain individual freedoms to help achieve more important eternal freedoms.
-If you know you are susceptible to certain addictive behaviors, you can decide to limit your access to places or conditions that might make it easy for you to go astray.
+If you know you are susceptible to certain addictive behaviors, you can decide for a time to limit your access to places or conditions that might make it easy for you to go astray.
 Since addictions can limit or compromise more important freedoms, it is important to forgo less important, temporary freedoms for more important eternal ones.
 Choose boundaries that keep you well inside a zone of safety.
-Old habit patterns have to be starved before they shrivel and die.
+Old habit patterns must be starved before they shrivel and die.

 Personal space boundaries